Read the latest information on

 Another threat is when labourers work with or harvest the same crop as the season progresses down the country, moving from one growing area to another.
 This is a perfect opportunity to spread pests.

 “All workers will need to be very aware of your biosecurity needs.
-Once your workers have signed your visitor register, this is an ideal opportunity to take your new staff through a biosecurity checklist,” advises Alison.
+Once your workers have signed your visitor register, this is an ideal opportunity to take your new staff through a biosecurity checklist,” advises Stuart.

 The ‘come clean: go clean’ is a key concept for your labourers to keep in mind, whether you are referring to: